Museum buildings & collections

 After the war, the Museumsinsel in Berlin-Mitte found itself in the Soviet sector and Dahlem became an alternative site for a variety of cultural institutions traditionally found in the city centre, most famously the Freie Universität, which was established as an alternative to the Humboldt-Universität.
 As a result, the unfinished building in Dahlem served as the first location to house what remained of the Staatliche Museen’s collections in the western half of the city.
 The site at Dahlem was thus transformed into a museum complex.
 Fritz Bornemann’s and Wils Ebert’s expansions to the original building, constructed from 1964 to 1973, completed the ensemble.

 Today, three of the Staatliche Museen zu Berlin’s collections are housed under one roof in Dahlem.
-Bornemann came up with brilliant designs for the Ethnologisches Museum’s exhibition rooms – of which the sections 'Pre-Columbian America' and 'Polynesia' can still be seen today.
+Bornemann came up with brilliant designs for the Ethnologisches Museum’s exhibition rooms – of which the section 'Pre-Columbian America' can still be seen today.
 Bornemann was also responsible for designing the Museum für Asiatische Kunst.
 Its current interior design is the work of Berlin-based architects Helge Sypereck, and was completed after major renovation work and the overall redesign of the exhibition layout.

 The Museum Europäischer Kulturen moved into its new quarters in the Bruno-Paul-Bau in 2005.
-It shares the buildings with the Ethnologisches Museum’s JuniorMuseum.

 U-Bahn U3 (Dahlem-Dorf)